Shipping Zones & Rules

 Zone Details

-Defines the reference name for the shipping zone.
+The reference name for the shipping zone.
 For example if the Shipping zone is for servicing Victoria only you can simply name it "Victoria".

-Select Zone Areas By* [required]
+Select Zone Areas By* [required field]

 Editing a Zone